strodan84/fusion-diagnostic-camera-system/README.md

-# FusionCAM: Conceptual Design of a Radiation-Hardened Multispectral Diagnostic System for Fusion Plasma-Facing Components
+# Fusion Diagnostic Camera System (FDCS): Conceptual Design of a Radiation-Hardened Multispectral Diagnostic System for Fusion Plasma-Facing Components

 ## Overview

-FusionCAM is a conceptual design study for a multispectral imaging diagnostic system intended for monitoring **plasma-facing components (PFCs)** in magnetically confined fusion devices such as tokamaks.
+FDCS is a conceptual design study for a multispectral imaging diagnostic system intended for monitoring **plasma-facing components (PFCs)** in magnetically confined fusion devices such as tokamaks.

 The goal of this project is to explore the end-to-end design considerations of a robust optical diagnostic system capable of operating in extreme fusion environments characterized by high heat flux, intense radiation fields, strong magnetic fields, and limited physical access.